MicrosoftDocs/azure-docs/articles/iot-dps/how-to-revoke-device-access-portal.md

         ![Disable enrollment group entry in the portal](./media/how-to-revoke-device-access-portal/disable-enrollment-group.png)

-- To permanently blacklist the signing certificate, you can delete its enrollment group.
+- To permanently blacklist the certificate, you can delete its enrollment group.

     1. Log in to the Azure portal and click **All resources** from the left-hand menu.
     2. Click the provisioning service you want to blacklist your device from in the list of resources.